 - When prompted to select a campus, select Oklahoma City.

 - Select Information Services Risk Assessment in the Professional Services section.

 5. Read the information in the top portion if you are unfamiliar with the process.
 Some of the data will already be filled in for you, such as your UserID, Department, and Campus phone number.
 Complete the Risk Assessment request form with as much detail as possible.
-Providing as much information as possible when the item is first sumbitted for review will expidite the request.
+Providing as much information as possible when the item is first sumbitted for review will expedite the request.

 6. When the form is complete click on the ORDER NOW button in the top-right portion of the webpage to submit the item for review.